google/WebFundamentals/src/content/en/updates/2019/08/get-started-with-gpu-compute-on-the-web.md

 you’ll see.
 But that’s OK.
 What we’re looking for is performance.

-In this article, I’m going to focus on the GPU Compute part of WebGPU and, to be honest, I'm just scratch the surface, so that you can start playing on your own.
+In this article, I’m going to focus on the GPU Compute part of WebGPU and, to be honest, I'm just scratching the surface, so that you can start playing on your own.
 I will be diving deeper and covering WebGPU rendering (canvas, texture, etc.) in forthcoming articles.

 Dogfood: WebGPU is available for now in Chrome 78 for macOS behind an experimental flag.
 You can enable it at `chrome://flags/#enable-unsafe-webgpu`.
 The